NewslettersSign inAPP

 What are the average wages for Walmart workers?

-The company now proudly cites its average hourly of $17 per hour, which has risen substantially in recent years.
-But that figure only gives the average amount that workers receive, meaning that many will earn far less.
+The company now proudly cites its average hourly rate of $17.50 per hour for frontline associates, which is more than twice the federal minimum wage.
+But that figure only gives the average amount that workers receive, meaning that many will earn less than this amount.

 Jobs listing site Indeed has outlined typical salaries for some of the most common roles within Walmart.